 1. Understand Your Ship Options

 Numerous small ships of varying sizes and styles sail Indonesia.
 You can go the way of day boats, but selecting a first-class, seaworthy and safe vessel is of the utmost importance among these far-flung island chains.
 Thus, we highly recommend going beyond the day-tour circuit to more remote reaches via expedition ships.
-In Indonesia, our partner vessels range from classic wooden schooners that lend an authentic, romantic vibe to state-of-the-art expedition vessels that travel farther, faster with all the latest gear.
+In Indonesia, our partner vessels range from classic wooden schooners that lend an authentic, romantic cruise vibe to both luxury- and exploration-focused, state-of-the-art expedition vessels that travel farther, faster with all the latest gear.
 Knowing your preference for ship style, activities and amenities will help narrow down your cruise choices.

 2. Think About the Indonesia Wildlife You Wish to See